 Parera entered his vehicle and remained in the parking lot, where he stayed until police arrived, Bianchi said.
 When officers approached, Parera made good on his threat and fired three shots, Binachi said.

 "The police officers, fearing for their lives, exchanged fire back, and killed—neutralized the suspect," Bianchi said.

 Memories of Christine

-Patch users who read an earlier report about the shooting described King shared their condolences for her family.
+Patch users who read described King shared their condolences for her family.

 "We did Cub Scouts together and son graduated in June," Gail Black wrote.
 "Chris was such a wonderful person.
 So tragic!
 Our thoughts and prayers go out to the King family."

 "I met Chris 8 years ago at when our boys started kindergarten.
 I have fond memories of her," Monica Soules wrote.
 "I will miss you Chris.
 You are now an Angel in Heaven.
 You will truly be missed.
 RIP my friend. xoxoxo."